-- We continue to benefit from higher market interest rates, which in turn, are driving improved profitability from our mortgage portfolio. - Housing market conditions in Western Canada are showing signs of improvement, with demand for housing continuing to significantly outstrip supply.
+- We continue to benefit from higher market interest rates, which in turn, are driving improved profitability from our mortgage portfolio. - Housing market conditions in Western Canada remain reasonably robust, with demand for housing continuing to significantly outstrip supply.
 Our strategy will be to maintain the increased geographic diversity in our portfolio, while also emphasizing markets we consider to be strongest. - We are moving forward with a healthy weighted average loan-to-value ratio on our portfolio, which provides significant stability.